 Or, give 1/4 cup per twenty pounds of body weight.
 For those under twenty pounds, just give two tablespoons at a time.

 Tincture: Internal use of Calendula for dogs can be done by adding a few drops of a tincture to your four-legged friend’s food.
-The tincture is best when dealing with issues such as yeast and candidiasis.
+The tincture is best when dealing with issues such as dog yeast infection and candidiasis.

-DO NOT give tinctures with alcohol to those dogs with ulcerative colitis, liver disease or reflux.
-Instead, use glycerin or water based tinctures.
+DO NOT give tinctures with alcohol to those dogs with ulcerative colitis, liver disease, or reflux.
+Instead, use glycerin or water-based tinctures.